lukastaegert/eslint-plugin-tree-shaking/README.md

 please--if no-one else has done so yet--[check the guidelines](./CONTRIBUTING.md) and **file an issue!**

 Planned improvements:
-* ESLint only ever analyzes the current file.
-Therefore, this plugin assumes that all imported functions have side-effects.
-The current plan is to solved this at some point via special comments.
 * There is no webpack compatibility mode yet.
 The plan is to add this eventually but if you want to speed things up, please contribute.